Asymptotic expected $T$-functionals of random polytopes with applications to $L_p$ surface areas: Introduction and main results

 \subsection{Relation to best approximation}

 For $N\geq n+1$, let $\mathscr{P}_{n,N}^{\rm in}$ denote the set of all polytopes inscribed in $B_n$ with at most $N$ vertices and which contain the origin in their interiors.
-For any fixed $p\in[0,1]$, it follows from a compactness argument that there exists a \emph{best-approximating polytope} which achieves the minimum $L_p$ surface area difference
+It follows from a compactness argument that for any fixed $p\in[0,1]$, there exists a \emph{best-approximating polytope} which achieves the minimum $L_p$ surface area difference